uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/electrical-networks/sections/market-conditions/en_US.md

 The distribution network is most likely to undergo the biggest change in the coming years and the DNOs are seeking new suppliers to increase customer-focused performance benefits.
 Rising interest in community energy schemes is also creating a new movement in the market for network products and services.

 There’s also an increasing requirement for smart technologies.
-UK customers are early adopters of smart tech-focused energy solutions.
+UK customers are early adopters of smart tech-focused energy solutions